TheCentaurus/TheCentaurus/README.md

 - 👋 Hi, I’m @TheCentaurus
 - 👀 I’m interested in...
 Multi-chain and Cross-chain Interoperebility
-- 🌱 I’m currently learning...
-Front end developing
+- 🌱 I’m currently under the Devlopment.
 - 💞️ I’m looking to collaborate on our platform for Artists and Creators.
 - 📫 How to reach me ...
 Shakersangam@thecentaurus.io